Abusufyansani/card-project-task/README.md

-This is an card project,in which I used fetching image,used json dummy file,Javascript,# card-project-task
+This is responsive card  built with HTML, CSS, and JavaScript.
+It fetches dynamic content from an API(unsplash) and updates  on page reload.# card-project-task